SysPete/Catalyst-Plugin-PrometheusTiny/README.md

 This plugin integrates [Prometheus::Tiny::Shared](https://metacpan.org/pod/Prometheus%3A%3ATiny%3A%3AShared) with your [Catalyst](https://metacpan.org/pod/Catalyst) app, providing some default metrics for requests and responses, with the ability to easily add further metrics to your app.
-A default controller is included which makes the metrics available via the `/metrics` endpoint, though this can be disabled if you prefer to add your own controller action.
+A default controller is included which makes the metrics available via the configured ["endpoint"](#endpoint), though this can be disabled if you prefer to add your own controller action.

 See [Prometheus::Tiny](https://metacpan.org/pod/Prometheus%3A%3ATiny) for more details of the kind of metrics supported.